 Textiles account for approximately 9% of annual microplastic losses to the oceans ~ by choosing natural plant based fibres you are decreasing the amount of microplastic pollution that make their way into the water.

 In all transparency, we recognize that our underwear and a few other styles are made up of 91% certified organic Pima cotton blended with 9% spandex.
 It's hard to get around this when it comes to clothing that needs stretch for comfort and longevity, but we have tried our best to create products that are long lasting so we consume less.
 By hand washing and air drying our clothing, especially our items that do have synthetic fibres, we can also prevent our clothing from breaking down as quickly and releasing micro plastics into our earth and water ways.

 Photos courtesy of Bergman Rivera our main certified organic Pima cotton yarn supplier.

-Subscribe to our newsletter + save 10% off your first order.
-Get exclusive access to new arrivals, promotions and more!
+Subscribe to our newsletter + get 10% off your first order and early access to new arrivals, promotions and more